 Bacon Wrapped Shrimp are the most addicting crispy, succulent, juicy appetizer or entrée and deceptively easy to make!
 EVERYONE always begs me for this recipe and I can’t get enough!

 This Bacon Wrapped Shrimp recipe is the perfect appetizer with quick, easy prep and flavor exploding results.
-They are bursting with smoky, robust Grill Mates Mesquite Seasoning and dipped in the most tantalizing Apricot Cocktail Sauce.
+They are bursting with smoky, robust mesquite seasoning and dipped in tantalizing Apricot Cocktail Sauce.
 These Bacon Wrapped Shrimp are always a party favorite and the recipe is easily doubled or tripled for a crowd!

-Thank you Grill Mates® for sponsoring this post.
+Thank you Grill Mates® for sponsoring this Bacon Wrapped Shrimp post.
 All opinions are my own.

 Bacon Wrapped Shrimp Recipe Video